-It is obviously easier to have a telescope here on Earth as it can be visited much more frequently and is much easier to fix if things go wrong, it is also substantially cheaper to build.
-However, there are down sides as well.
-When a telescope is placed on the ground it has to look up through the Earth's atmosphere to see into space, and the atmosphere can blur our images.
+Most telescopes used by astronomers are on Earth.
+We call these ground-based telescopes.
+It is much easier and cheaper to build a telescope on Earth than in space.
+It is also much easier to fix if things go wrong.
+However, there are downsides as well.
+A telescope on the ground has to look through the Earth's atmosphere to see into space.
+This is a problem because the atmosphere can blur our images.